erjosito/whoami/README.md

 docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=$sql_password" -p 1433:1433 --name sql -d mcr.microsoft.com/mssql/server:2019-GA-ubuntu-16.04
 ```

 Now you can start the SQL API container and refer it to the SQL server (assuming here that the SQL server container got the 172.17.0.2 IP address), and start the Web container and refer it to the SQL API (assuming here the SQL container got the 172.17.0.3 IP address).
-If you dont know which IP address the container got, you can find it out with `docker inspect sql1`:
+If you dont know which IP address the container got, you can find it out with `docker inspect sql1` (and yes, you can install `jq` on Windows with [chocolatey](https://chocolatey.org/)):

 ```shell
 # Run API container